redis/redis-doc/commands/acl-setuser.md

 The above rule will not apply the new rule to the user virginia, so other than `SET`, the user virginia will now be able to also use the `GET` command.

+ACL rules can also be grouped into multiple distinct sets of rules, called selectors.
+Selectors are added by wrapping the rules in parentheses and providing them just like any other rule.
+To verify that a user can execute a command, first the root permissions are checked, and then all of its selectors are checked.
+If any of these rule sets match the command, the command can be executed.
+For example:

+    ACL SETUSER virginia on +GET allkeys (+SET ~app1*)

+This sets a user with two sets of permission, one defined on the user and one defined with a selector.
+The root user permissions only allows executing the get command, but can be executed on any keys.
+The selector then grants a secondary set of permissions, access to the SET command that be executed on any key that start with app1.
+Using multiple selectors allows you to grant permissions that are different depending on what keys are being accessed.

 When we want to be sure to define an user from scratch, without caring if it had previously defined rules associated, we can use the special rule `reset` as first rule, in order to flush all the other existing rules: